 Mussons is a naturally formed rapid that is easy to shoot on the correct line, however it does become more challenging when the grass and reeds are overgrown and constrict the narrow channels.
-DUCT and the local clubs have done amazing work here clearing alien vegetation and obstructions, making the current rapid much safer and more attractive than in years gone by.
+DUCT and the local clubs do amazing work here clearing alien vegetation and obstructions, making the rapid much safer and more attractive.

 Mussons can be shot down the left, centre or right channels.

 Approaching Musson’s resembles a maze of options and the biggest challenge is finding the entrance to the correct one rather than the rapid itself.

 The vegetation in the approach changes all the time so it is advisable to get down there before the race and refresh your line.

 This channel is wide and where the main body of water flows.
 It is a good option to know in case the more popular centre-line is blocked or congested with boat traffic.
 The drop in the left-channel is steeper but on the right line it is not difficult.
 It is however the slowest option as you have to fight the large eddy below the rapid in order to get back into main stream.
 If you choose the left channel approach from the left bank aiming right to exit towards the centre of this channel where the main flow is concentrated.

 This is the most popular and easiest channel even though it is narrow.
 The channel is actually right of centre so make sure of your bearings.
 The water in this channel tends to keep you in the channel, so work with it and allow the water to bring you back on line when nessary.
 Maintain a medium pace coming in and steer to avoid pegging your nose into the protruding clump grass.
 There is a two stepped drop at the end over some rocks into deep water.